rebthom/Writing-Sample/README.md

 # Writing-Sample
 Risk versus Safety

-The identification of safety and risk factors within a family structure is the nyumber one priority for a caseworker when conpleting a comprehesive assesment.
+The identification of safety and risk factors within a family structure is the number one priority for a caseworker when conpleting a comprehesive assesment.
 Risk factors will impact a child's developement in the **future**.
 Safety factors will impact a child's well-being **immediately**.